Main Content Start

 - Administer medication, therapeutic medical gases, and therapeutic procedures for the treatment of pulmonary conditions.

 - Provide appropriate mechanical assistance to support respiration when necessary.

 - Perform diagnostic pulmonary function testing and blood-gas analysis.

 - Exercise judgment and accept responsibility in therapeutic procedures based on observation of patient and knowledge of anatomy, physiology, pharmacology and clinical medicine.

-Upon graduation, students are encouraged to take the National Board for Respiratory Care Entry Level and Advanced Level Examinations.
-Upon successful completion of these exams, the student will hold the Registered Respiratory Therapist (RRT) credential.
+Upon graduation, students are encouraged to take the National Board for Respiratory Care Therapist Multiple Choice (TMC) Exam and Clinical Simulation Exam (CSE).
+Upon successful completion of these exams, the graduate will hold the Registered Respiratory Therapist (RTT) credential.

 Still in high school?
 Physical Science, Biology, Chemistry, Algebra and Medical Terminology would be ideal courses

 to take to prepare for a career in respiratory therapy.

 Respiratory Therapist Events